branlam/CS4220/Week03/homework.md

 - addItem(_object_):
    - Accepts an object and adds a grocery to the list.
 Uses destructuring for the grocery object <br />
 - removeItem(_string_):
-   - Accepts a string.
+   - Accepts a case insensitive string.
 Removes a grocery item by name if the quantity is 1.
 Else it decreases the quantity by 1. <br />
 - addPrice(_string, number_):
-   - Accepts a string and number.
+   - Accepts a case insensitive string and number.
 Adds the price to the specified grocery item. <br />
 - addTotal():
    - Accepts no arguments.
 Calculates the total of all known grocery prices.
 Takes into account quantity.  <br />
 - print: